sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/mwaa-setup.rst

 #.
 Choose the **Apache Airflow version** in Airflow version.

    .. note:: If no value is specified, the default is the latest Airflow version.
-The latest version available is Apache Airflow v2.8.1, which needs to be configured for the setup of Fire Insights.
+The latest version available is Apache Airflow v2.8.1, which needs to be configured for the setup of Sparkflows.

 #.
 Under **DAG code** in Amazon S3 specify the following: